Ra1n-xD/portfolio/README.md

 ## 🧑‍💻 About Me

-Fullstack developer with 3+ years of experience building web applications.
-I value clean code, great UX, and continuous growth.
+Fullstack developer with over 3 years of experience building web applications using React, TypeScript, Next.js, and NestJS.
+Some experience in team leadership, CI/CD setup, and DevOps processes.
+Passionate about continuous learning and adopting best practices.

 ## 🛠 Tech Stack